Skip to content

 As part of our work to meet IMO emission targets and our own goals, we conducted in 2020 a thorough fleet review and prepared a transition plan.
 Based on this plan, we decided to set ambitious climate targets, aligned with our planned technical and operational improvements, retrofits, and digitalization efforts: We want to reduce our carbon intensity by 50%, as compared to 2008 benchmark.

 To achieve a 50% absolute reduction, we need to reduce the intensity by more than 70-80%.
-Ultimately, we decided to go beyond the IMO target and set ourselves the goal of becoming climate-neutral by 2050.
+Odfjell has the goal of becoming climate-neutral by 2050.

 Climate neutral is an ambition for Odfjell, but it requires actions outside our control.
 An example is availability of fuel.
 We will do what we can to prepare and be capable of being climate-neutral if climate neutral fuel is available.
 Carbon-ofsetting is not a part of our strategy to be climate-neutral.